dfall33/ece477-skee-ball/README.md

 * **src**: This folder contains the embedded C source code for the project.
 The software in this directory is the final software that was run on the hardware (specifically, on the STM32F091RCT6 MCU that was used in this project).
 * **micropython**: This directory contains some micropython code that was used during early prototyping done on an ESP32 Feather v2 development board.
 This development board (or any type of ESP32) was not used in the final design of the project.
 None of the software in this directory was used in the final design of the project.
 * **docs**: This folder contains any and all technical documentation for the project.
 This includes a product overview, functional specification, etc.
 * **hardware**: This folder contains the KiCAD project files for the hardware of the project.
 This includes the schematic and PCB layout.
-It also contains a Bill of Materials (BOM) for the project.
 * **packaging**: This folder contains the CAD files for the packaging of the project.
 This includes the design files for the enclosure and any other packaging components.